 - West Midlands Ambulance Service University NHS Foundation Trust

-Health and care organisations in the neighbouring area of Coventry and Warwickshire will also be able to view your information for the purpose of giving you direct care should it be necessary.
+Health and care organisations in the neighbouring areas of Coventry and Warwickshire, and Herefordshire and Worcestershire will also be able to view your information for the purpose of giving you direct care should it be necessary.

 What do I need to do?

 You don’t need to do anything.
 For anyone who is registered with a GP in Birmingham (excluding west Birmingham) and Solihull, Coventry and Warwickshire, or Herefordshire and Worcestershire, the change is taking place automatically as we now switch on the Shared Care Record across the organisations taking part in the programme.
 We’ll update the list of organisations over time to reflect any changes that may take place.

 As we now have the capability to include the details of people under the age of 18, their records will also be available for health and social work professionals to view through the Shared Care Record.